- The Basics -

 No monthly payment.
 No disruption to your routine.
 The loan balance grows semi-annually with interest.
 When the triggering event occurs — you sell, move permanently, or pass away — the balance is repaid from the proceeds and any remaining equity belongs to you or your estate.

 CHIP — the HomeEquity Bank product — is the one you've seen on TV.
 It's Canada's longest-established reverse mortgage and has a strong track record.
-It is also one of four options, and not always the right one.
+It is also one of several options, and not always the right one.

 - Real Stories -